 Concluding that no finer location than the Giza Plateau could be imagined for the purpose of projecting royal power, Khafre elected to break with the tradition of his three predecessors on the throne and do his building right next to the monuments of his father.
 Egyptologists believe that he also elected to reuse the palace of Khufu at the base of the plateau, making it once again the seat of the Egyptian government.

 To take his willingness to reuse his father’s palace as a sign that Khafre suffered from any lack of ambition of his own would, however, be deeply mistaken; this truly was a pharaoh determined to meet or exceed the grandiose standards of Sneferu and Khufu.
 One of the more amusing signs of the tacit competition that went on between each living pharaoh and his ancestors is the location on the Giza Plateau where Khafre chose to erect his pyramid: the higher ground to the southwest of Khufu’s existing pyramid.
 Thus, even though the base of the Pyramid of Khafre is 50 feet (15 meters) shorter on a side than that of the Pyramid of Khufu, and the entire structure is 10 feet (3 meters) lower when measured from base to peak, its top is actually slightly higher when measured from sea level — and, most importantly, it appears to be taller when one gazes upon the two from a distance.
-If, as some Egyptologists theorize, Khufu had managed to establish himself as an especially divine pharaoh, to be accorded a certain deference by his progeny, the location chosen by Khafre would have allowed him to follow the letter of the religious law by not building a pyramid that was higher than his father’s whilst perhaps violating its spirit by making the sizes of the two pyramids appear to have just the opposite relation to one another.
+If, as some Egyptologists theorize, Khufu had managed to establish himself as an especially divine pharaoh, to be accorded an unusual degree of deference by his progeny, the location chosen by Khafre would have allowed him to follow the letter of the religious law by not building a pyramid that was higher than his father’s whilst perhaps violating its spirit by making the sizes of the two pyramids appear to have just the opposite relation to one another.

 Khafre’s chief vizier and director of construction was one Ankhhaf, probably either another of his brothers or his uncle.
 Although a staggering achievement in architecture in its own right, the pyramid whose building Ankhhaf supervised isn’t quite as perfect a specimen as the Pyramid of Khufu.
-Its orientation to the cardinal points of the compass, for one thing, is somewhat less exact.
+Its orientation to the cardinal points of the compass, for one thing, is just a bit less exact.
 Even more tellingly, the workers somehow got off-track as they were building it; its sides start to drift out of alignment with its base as they rise, until an abrupt twist at the top wrenches them back into place.
 Needless to say, this slightly more haphazardly constructed pyramid possesses none of the Pyramid of Khufu’s neat round-number concordances; any mystical meanings those numbers might have held were apparently lost on the builders of the Pyramid of Khafre.

 As we learned when we explored it alongside Giovanni Belzoni, the interior of the Pyramid of Khafre is far less complex than that of Khufu, representing nothing like the same ingenious feat of structural engineering.
 Straight passages, sealed in an equally straightforward manner after the pharaoh’s entombment with granite portcullises, lead directly to the burial chamber, which is located just below ground level; whether due to lack of time or resources or a religious dogma that stipulated that only Khufu had been an earthly incarnation of Ra deserving of such an honor, Khafre didn’t attempt to emulate his father by placing his burial chamber up inside his pyramid.
-Because of its interior simplicity, the Pyramid of Khafre has proved a less intriguing subject for students of ancient Egypt, respectable and otherwise, to probe and ponder.
-The biggest mystery about it is the fact that it, alone among Egyptian pyramids, has two planned entrances: one located a short distance up its north face in about the same location as the Pyramid of Khufu’s entryway, the other directly below this entrance at ground level.
+Because of its interior simplicity, the Pyramid of Khafre has proved a less intriguing subject than its older sibling for students of ancient Egypt, respectable and otherwise, to probe and ponder.
+The biggest mystery about it is the fact that it, alone among Egyptian pyramids, has two planned entrances: one located a short distance up its northern face in about the same location as the Pyramid of Khufu’s entryway, the other directly below this entrance at ground level.
 Why the architects should thus have elected to expose the entombed pharaoh to two possible lines of attack remains unclear.

 Of course, the Pyramid of Khafre also required an array of supporting structures similar to those which accompanied the Pyramid of Khufu.
-Khafre elected not to erect satellite pyramids to any of his queens — make of that what you will! — but his temples are much more impressive than those of Khufu today, if perhaps only thanks to their chancing to be better preserved.
+Khafre elected not to erect satellite pyramids to any of his queens — make of that what you will! — but his temples actually appear more impressive than those of Khufu today, if perhaps only thanks to their chancing to be better preserved.
 There are three of them in all — a mortuary and a valley temple and a unique Temple of the Sphinx — joined by the usual network of causeways, surrounded with the usual tombs of the pharaoh’s family and most favored courtiers.

 But the monument with which Khafre will forever be most intimately bound, even more so than his pyramid, is the strange, enigmatic Giza Sphinx, gazing due eastward toward the Nile and the rising sun from its position directly east of his pyramid.
 Unlike the pyramids, it was carved rather than constructed, hewed out of the living bedrock of the plateau.
 No internal spaces were planned or dug into it, despite millennia of speculation to the contrary by later generations.
-Yet in its own way, it represents an achievement every bit as awesome as the pyramids themselves.
+Yet in its own way, the Sphinx is an achievement every bit as awesome as the pyramids themselves.
 Nothing remotely comparable existed before it in Egypt — or, indeed, anywhere on the planet.
 It truly is humanity’s first great masterpiece of monumental sculpture.
 Thanks to many decades of careful archaeological investigation, we now have a pretty good idea of how it was made.
 Recent excavations have even uncovered the remnants of some of the tools that were used.

 We believe, then, that the workers began with the rough labor of carving away the bedrock before, behind, and on both sides of the eventual sculpture, leaving behind a large rectangular mound destined to be worked into the Sphinx.
-But as they reached the point where they had planned for the creature’s rump and haunches to be, they discovered an ugly vertical fault running through the rock, which would weaken the sculpture enormously if it was terminated at that point.
+But as they reached the point where they had planned for the creature’s rump and haunches to be, they discovered an ugly vertical fault running through the rock, which would fatally weaken the sculpture if it was terminated at that point.
 So, they continued the mound beyond this point, to a spot where the limestone became structurally sound again; this accounts for the finished sculpture’s disproportionately elongated body.

 In the end, they were left with a rough mound 66 feet (20 meters) high, 240 feet (73 meters) long, and 62 feet (19 meters) wide.
 The exposed limestone revealed itself to be composed of three vertical strata of varying quality, with only the top layer suitable for sculpting fine detail.
 It wasn’t ideal, but the Egyptians were undaunted.
 A sculptor among them took full advantage of the materials nature had placed at his disposal, rendering the head and face that mark the Sphinx’s highest point with enormous skill and subtlety.
 We know nothing of the ancient Michelangelo responsible for this masterpiece.
-Yet, like the small workers’ cities and the graffiti we find scattered here and there, the face of the Sphinx reveals a human side to the Giza Plateau, this otherworldly place of cold, carved stone.
+Yet, like the workers’ cities and the graffiti we find scattered here and there, the face of the Sphinx reveals a human side to the Giza Plateau, this otherworldly place of cold, carved stone.
 For the Sphinx, we can clearly see, is one of us.

 The bedrock behind the Sphinx’s head, down to the point where the creature’s neck joined its body, was carved away; ditto almost the entirety of the limestone in front of the head, leaving behind only two protuberances in the rough shape of the creature’s outstretched forelegs.
 Better quality limestone from Tora, suitable for fine carving, was now brought in and used to coat the entire body below the neck, including the forelegs.
 This stuff was then sculpted into paws, legs, tail, and sinews — and thus the Giza Sphinx was finished.
 It stands today not only as a symbol of the Egyptians’ technical skill and artistic sublety but as another proof of their ability to think on their feet and improvise their way out of difficulties.
 Indeed, the stretched leonine body that was imposed upon the Sphinx by circumstances actually manages to increase its visual impact.